openkamer/openkamer/README.md

 $ cd openkamer
 ```

-Install in a local environment (creates a Python 3 virtualenv and a sqlite database file)
+Install in a local environment (creates a Python 3 virtualenv and a sqlite database file),
 ```
 $ ./install.sh
 ```

-Activate the virtualenv
+Activate the virtualenv,
 ```
 $ source env/bin/activate
 ```